-I guess that almost all hotels and official accommodations have the Trentino Guest Card for the guests.
+I guess that almost all hotels and official accommodations can provide the Trentino Guest Card for the guests.
+With this card, you can do many activities for free.
 While you could even stay at Riva del Garda, located right at the pretty Lake Garda, and would still receive a guest card, I suggest booking a hotel right in Trento for at least two nights.

-I stayed at this hotel – it was a good choice with a dog, and the location was charming.
-However, though it is close to the town center, you will still need a car to get to the town center.
-Also, there is no WiFI – but I was more than happy with my budget hotel.
+- I stayed at this hotel – it was a good choice with a dog, and the location was charming.
+However, though it is close to the town center, you will still need a car to get there.

 Things to Do in the Dolomites

 As mentioned above, the distances in the mountainous regions might not seem like much.
-Still, it takes time, so I suggest staying in Trento for only one day and booking accommodation close to Toblach, which is centrally located to the next few attractions you should add to your lake itinerary.
+Still, it takes time to get around, so you might want to consider booking your next accommodation close to Toblach, which is centrally located to the next few attractions you should add to your lake itinerary.

 - Visit Lago di Braies (Lake Prags or Prager Wildsee), which has become extremely popular.
 Though you might have to share this place with many other tourists, it is worth it because the lake is located in an absolutely amazing piece of scenery (and no hike necessary).